ShrugShoulders/RudeChat/README.md

 # RudeChat IRC Client: For Fun & Reasons.
 ## Installation
-To install cd to RudeChat3 folder where the .toml is && run the installer for your OS.
+To install on Linux cd to RudeChat3 folder and pip install.
 It will pip install all needed libraries and then RudeChat3.

 You can then run rudechat in your terminal/cmd/powershell to open RudeChat.